 Study items include, but are not limited to:

-Modulation and transport techniques, tools for spectrum management (including dynamic spectrum management), real noise environments, handshaking procedures, testing procedures, physical layer management procedures, energy saving techniques.
+Modulation and transport techniques, tools for spectrum management (including dynamic spectrum management), handshaking procedures, testing procedures, physical layer management procedures, energy saving techniques.

+Real noise environments and loop characteristics.

 Techniques for optimizing energy usage e.g., to adapt to actual user traffic on a pair, to mitigate power failures, and to support battery operation.

-Techniques for coordination of the transceivers in a group of pairs as to operate within given limitations, e.g., limitations related to aggregate energy usage or aggregate data rate.
+Techniques for coordination of the transceivers in a group of metallic pairs as to operate within given limitations, e.g., limitations related to aggregate energy usage or aggregate data rate.

+Techniques for signal coordination in a group of metallic pairs to improve performance by use of vectoring (FEXT and NEXT cancellation, beamforming) and PSD control/shaping.

 Techniques for transport of time and synchronization over the copper access network, in collaboration with Q13/15.